myahthub/myahthub.github.io/project3.md

 javac csu/csci325/*.java
 ```

-If the programming language does not require compilation, the update the heading to be “How to run the program.”
-If your application is deployed on a remote service, including instructions on how to deploy it.

 ## UI Design

 The UNO game is played through the computer console.
 Players pick a card to play or draw a card if they can’t play, use special cards like Skip or Wild, say “UNO” when they have one card left, and the game tells them if they make a mistake and shows who wins at the end.

 ![screenshot](images/unolaunch.jpg)
 Fig 1.
 The launch screen